miamya/hacktoria-ctf-on-the-wire/README.md

 Well, there's nothing there.

 ## Second Approach
-Since the attempt with HTTP traffic resulted in nothing.
-Since the hint says to find a message that **leads** the contract card, my best guess that it should be a URL that **leads** our objective.
+Since the attempt with HTTP traffic resulted in nothing, let's try a different approach.
+The hint says to find a message that **leads** the contract card, my best guess that it should be a URL that **leads** our objective.

 A URL contains domain name.
 This domain name will be translated into IP Addresses by the `DNS`.